obsidianmd/obsidian-help/en/Obsidian Sync/Sync limitations.md

 ### How large can each file be?

-At the moment, each file can be up to 200 MB.
+The maximum file size is 200 MB.

 ### What type of data will sync?

-By default your obsidian notes, images, and your [[Config folders|config folders]] will sync.
+By default your Obsidian notes, images, and your [[Config folders|config folders]] will sync.

 You can add additional syncing options of PDF's, audio files, video files, and other files when you [[select files and settings to sync]].